Josef3110/stakepool_python_tools/README.md

     --tx-file tx.signed \
     --mainnet
 ```
 That's it.
 Your new setup is online.
-Please note that you'll also have to have your deleg.cert togehter with pool.cert in the same directory and with the same
+Please note that you'll also have to have your delegation certificate together with your pool certificate in the given
-file names in the directory when generating the transaction.
+directory when generating the transaction.

 ## support development